-\$38,000 Money allocated specifically for student advocacy activities through the Student Representation Fee.
-Grant helps USF transfer students Jackie Contreras STAFF REPORTER A transfer program funded by a grant is underway in an effort 35 from Foothill will be selected to help Foothill and De Anza College students transfer to the University of San Francisco.
 The Andrew W. Mellon foundation awarded both the Foothill-De Anza Community College District and USF a grant of \$2.15 million.
 The Humanities Mellon Scholars Program guarantees students admission to USF with a \$10,000 scholarship, where they would earn four year degrees in the humanities.
 The foundation and the program both seek to promote and support the humanities and the students who work towards furthering their education in this study.
-Falk Foothill Cammin, humanities professor and Humanities Mellon Scholars Program Director, said there is a strong emphasis on science, technology, engineering and mathematics in higher education, but that the art of humanities allows people to question what engages us in the world.
-35 students from De Anza and to participate in the program.
-Students will be required to have taken certain classes and meet a GPA requirement.
+Falk Foothill Cammin, humanities professor and Humanities Mellon Scholars Program Director, said there is a strong emphasis on science, technology, engineering and mathematics in higher education, Students will also be offered two quarters of paid internships through the program.